Explore UCD

 UCD Home >

-UCD School of Biosystems and Food Engineering Researchers attend Interagency Meeting “Ammonia and Natura 2000” in Belfast
+School Researchers attend Interagency Meeting “Ammonia and Natura 2000” in Belfast

 Interagency meeting - Kelleghan presentation

-UCD School of Biosystems & Food Engineering PhD student David “Dáithí” Kelleghan addressing the group in relation to the AmmoniaN2K project.
+UCD School of Biosystems & Food Engineering PhD student David “Dáithí” Kelleghan addressing the group about the AmmoniaN2K project.

 The focus of the interagency meeting, held in Belfast on the 17th and 18th of October 2016, was to encourage a conversation between different state bodies and stakeholders from the Republic of Ireland, Northern Ireland, Scotland, Wales and England.
-Researchers from the AmmoniaN2K project, in addition to steering committee members, were invited to attend and discuss their work.
-The research conducted by David Kelleghan, Dr. Tom Curran (UCD) and (opens in a new window)Dr. Enda Hayes (UWE) on ammonia emissions from pig and poultry houses in Ireland was the focus of the afternoon discussions, in addition to building detailed atmospheric dispersion models from which a national ecological assessment could be conducted.
+Researchers from the AmmoniaN2K project along with steering committee members, were invited to attend and discuss their work.
+The research conducted by David Kelleghan, Dr Tom Curran (UCD) and Dr Enda Hayes (UWE) on ammonia emissions from pig and poultry houses in Ireland was the focus of the afternoon discussions, in addition to building detailed atmospheric dispersion models from which a national ecological assessment could be conducted.

 Interagency meeting - Ballynahone bog